GrowlKat/sf-lang-dictionary/README.md

-# Welcome to Selenian Web Dictionary!
-(SF Lang Dictionary)
+# Welcome to Selenian Language Website!
+(SF Lang App)

 A web project to show information about a conlang called Selenian (Kānann Sēlenfolð).
 This a very personal project where I can show a virtual dictionary and plenty more comming soon of this conlang.